 What should parents say to connect and foster communication?

-It’s important to remember that feelings are never wrong.
-They are real and what your child is experiencing at that moment.
+It’s important to remember that feelings are real and what your child is experiencing at that moment.
 To honor those feelings, here are some phrases to use and avoid.

 Three Parent Phrases to Avoid or Say to Connect With Your Kids